supaIC/cycles-distro/README.md

 If you have a cycles wallet configured with your identity in DFX, you can launch your distrobution canister to the mainnet.
 This can be done by letting DFX create a new canister for you.

-Todo:

-- Let the canister receive a json list of all canisters in need of cycles.
-- Permission canister to only be able to top up using that list.
-- Create autonomous mode and manual mode.
+### Future Plans:

+- Multiple modes (automatic, timed, manual)
+- Accept json list as an option for setup
+- Role support (admin/owner).
+- Embedded frontend.